SirPlease/ZoneMod/README.md

 	 * Claw damage decreased to 5.
  * Charger
 	 * Punch damage decreased to 6.
+ * Spitter
+	 * Spitting on Incapped Players will now block pick-ups as long as the spit is dealing damage.

 * Survivors
  * Friendly Fire Godframes have been added and set to 0.3 seconds.